Honda VFR800

-Fifth Generation: 1998–2001 VFR800Fi (RC46)
+Fifth generation: 1998–2001 VFR800Fi (RC46)

-Rather than being a direct development of the previous, carbureted VFR750F engine, the VFR800 engine was a detuned and longer-stroke power plant based on the fuel-injected engine designed for the RC45 of 1994.
+The VFR800 is only 34 cc greater in volume than the VFR750F but, being wider in bore and shorter in stroke, is both more oversquare and more powerful than its predecessor, with the stroke reduced from 48.6 to 48mm, and the bore increased from 70 to 72mm.
+Nevertheless, rather than being a direct development of the previous, carbureted VFR750F engine, the VFR800 engine was a detuned power plant based on the fuel-injected engine designed for the RC45 of 1994.
 The RVF750R RC45 engine, although a development of the VFR750R RC30 and originally derived from the VFR750F RC24, was very different from Honda's previous V4s as the gear drive for the camshafts was moved from the center of the engine to the engine's right-side (next to the clutch-pack).
 Another change was the two side-mounted radiators as opposed to one at the front of the engine front as on the VFR750.
 The engine was tuned for road use in the VFR800, so that torque was improved throughout the rev range while maximum power was only slightly higher than the VFR750.

 The VFR800's frame uses the engine as a stressed member, this was derived from the VTR1000 Firestorm, and retains the trademark VFR single-sided swingarm pivoted from the aft of the crankcase.
 It uses normal 'right-side-up' front forks.

 In 2000, Honda updated the fifth-generation VFR (RC46) with a catalytic converter, oxygen sensors, and an EFI system that would enter closed-loop mode under highway (cruising) operation.
 These also came with a temperature-actuated fast idle system, negating the need for a choke lever.
 The rear-view mirrors got updated as well, with Honda forgoing the old rubberized stalks, instead opting for rustproof metal ones.
 Bikes supplied for Europe also came with the H.I.S.S.
 (Honda Ignition Security System) immobiliser system in an effort to combat theft.

 Dual combined braking system (CBS)

 The VFR800 has a CBS linked braking system.
 This is a departure from traditional motorcycle braking system where front and rear braking are independent of each other.
 In this system, the front brake lever applies pressure to four (or later Gen 6, five) of the six front brake caliper pistons.
 The rotational movement of the left caliper when engaged actuates a secondary master cylinder and applies pressure to one of the rear caliper's pistons.
-The rear brake pedal is directly attached to the remaining pistons (two in the rear, and one (or two) in the front).
+The rear brake pedal is directly attached to the remaining pistons (two in the rear, and one or two in the front).

-The CBS system is designated "Dual" as both hand lever and foot pedal each control both front and rear brakes; while commonly the foot pedal only operates the rear brake.
+The CBS system is designated "dual" as both hand lever and foot pedal each control both front and rear brakes; commonly, the foot pedal only operates the rear brake.
 Honda first introduced this braking system on the 1992 Honda CBR1000F.
 It was based on the Unified Braking System that was introduced on the 1983 GL1100.